 Tuning a piano is very different from tuning a guitar, a violin, or any other stringed instrument.

-Instead of tuning only 4, 6, or 12 strings respectively, there are over 200 strings in your piano that must be adjusted and tightened, which increases pressure on the soundboard, bridges, and plate.
+Instead of tuning only 4, 6, or 12 strings respectively, there are over 220+ strings in your piano that must be adjusted and tightened, which increases pressure on the soundboard, bridges, and cast iron plate.

-Each of these strings holds approximately 150-200 lbs. of tension, a combined total of 17-22 tons - enough to lift a house off the corner of its very foundation!
+Each of these strings holds approximately 150-200 lbs. of tension, a combined total of 16 to 22 tons, depending on the type of piano you own.
+That's enough tension to lift a house off the corner of its very foundation!

-A piano string can stretch and immediately drop in pitch after being raised little more than 5-10 cents sharp.
-Most pianos originating from this starting point, that are (1) less than 40 years old, and have (2) been tuned less than 20x during their lifetime, will require further tuning to adjust tension levels yet again.
+A piano string can stretch and immediately drop in pitch after being raised merely 5-10 cents sharp.
+This stretching over the intended pitch target is known as "overpull".
+Most pianos that are (1) less than 40 years old, and have (2) been tuned less than 20x during their lifetime, will require a pitch correction to adjust its tension levels, providing the piano has not been tuned within two (2) years.

-When a new piano at the factory receives new wires ("strings"), several tunings take place, and several months will pass before the piano is released to the public for sale.
+When a new piano at the factory receive new music wires ("strings"), several tunings take place and several months will pass before the piano is released to the public for sale.

-There are four to five bearing points a piano string must pass over from beginning to end - from the tuning pin at the beginning to the hitch pin at the very end.
+There are four to five bearing points a piano string must pass through from beginning to end - from the tuning pin at the beginning, to the hitch pin at the very end.

 The first segment is located (1) between the tuning pin and the capo bar.
 The capo bar levels strings to neighboring strings, and gives the strings up bearing.